We’re not going to be talking about me today.

 - ¼ cup sugar

 - ¼ cup cornstarch

 - ¼ tsp salt

 - 4 egg yolks

 - Mix together the sugar, cornstarch and salt in a small bowl.
 This will prevent the cornstarch from going lumpy later.

-- In a large heatproof bowl, whisk together the egg yolks and vanilla.
+- In a large heatproof bowl, whisk the egg yolks.
 Whisk the flour mixture to the egg yolks slowly, one tablespoon at a time.
 It will be thick and pasty.
 Set aside.

 - Pour the milk into a medium saucepan.
 Split the vanilla bean and scrape out the seeds, putting them into the milk.
 Throw in the vanilla pod, too.